2010 United States Senate special election in Massachusetts: General election

-The failure to file as a ballot committee allegedly stemmed from the fact state records showed the district attorneys began raising money as early as July 18, 2008, but did not file a statement of organization or any of the appropriate financial disclosures with the state until September 5, 2008.
-Coakley was herself a member of The Coalition for Safe Streets, the political action group eventually formed by the District Attorneys to fight the ballot question.
-She stated that she did not feel it was necessary to recuse herself from any decisions based on any possible conflict of interest grounds.
+Two of Coakley's advertisements had to be re-edited after they first aired.
+One advertisement misspelled the word "Massachusetts' (spelling it Massa [sic]), while another used old stock footage of New York's World Trade Center--which was destroyed in the September 11 terrorist attacks--to represent Wall Street.
+The second ad was meant to depict Brown as a Wall Street crony.

 In a radio interview on January 16, 2010, Coakley described former Boston Red Sox pitcher Curt Schilling as a "Yankee fan," which drew criticism.
 Schilling, who considered running for the Senate seat himself and later endorsed Scott Brown, responded by saying "I've been called a lot of things ... but never, I mean never, could anyone make the mistake of calling me a Yankee fan.
 Well, check that, if you didn't know what the hell is going on in your own state maybe you could ..."
 Coakley later described the comment as a joke.

-Two of Coakley's ads had to be re-edited after they first aired, one because of a typo in spelling Massachusetts (spelling it Massa [sic]), and another which used old stock footage of New York's World Trade Center, destroyed in the September 11 terrorist attacks, to represent Wall Street.
-The second ad was meant to depict Scott Brown as a Wall Street crony.
-On January 12, 2010, an altercation occurred between The Weekly Standard journalist John McCormack and Democratic strategist Michael Meehan, in which the journalist was pushed onto the ground while trying to ask Coakley a question.
-Coakley stated she was aware of the incident but unsure of exactly what happened.
-Meehan later apologized for being "a little too aggressive," while denying any intention to knock down McCormack.

 Coakley's role in the case of Keith Winfield attracted criticism.
-In October 2005, Winfield, then working as a police officer, was accused of raping his 23-month-old niece with a hot object, most likely a curling iron.
-A Middlesex County grand jury overseen by Coakley investigated the case and did not take any actions.
-After the toddler's mother filed applications for criminal complaints, Coakley then obtained grand jury indictments charging rape and assault and battery.
-She recommended about ten months after the indictment that Winfield be released, without bail.
-Winfield remained free until December 2007, when he received two life terms in prison in a case prosecuted by Coakley's successor.
-Coakley defended her decisions, saying that Winfield had a clean record and few other signs of danger.
+In October 2005, Winfield, then working as a police officer, was accused of raping his 23-month-old niece with a hot object (most likely a curling iron).
+A Middlesex County grand jury overseen by Coakley investigated the case and did not take any action.
+After the toddler's mother filed applications for criminal complaints, Coakley obtained grand jury indictments charging Winfield with rape, assault, and battery.
+About ten months after the indictment, she recommended that Winfield be released without bail.
+Winfield remained free until December 2007.
+Coakley defended her decisions, saying that Winfield had a clean record and that there were few other signs of danger.